airtai/cookiecutter-airt-python/{{cookiecutter.project_slug}}/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-To suggest an idea or inquire about a new Message Broker supporting feature or any other enhancement, please follow this template:
+To suggest an idea or inquire about any other enhancement, please follow this template:

 **Is your feature request related to a problem?
 Please describe.**
 Provide a clear and concise description of the problem you've encountered.
 For example: "I'm always frustrated when..."